dangquyenbui-dotcom/downtime_tracker/README.md

 ### ✅ Security & Session Management

+  * **HTTPS Enabled by Default**: The development server runs over HTTPS with a self-signed certificate to ensure all traffic is encrypted.
   * **Active Directory Authentication**: Secure user login using existing corporate credentials.
   * **Granular Role-Based Access**: Differentiates between four distinct roles, restricting access to sensitive areas:
       * `DowntimeTracker_Admin`: Full administrative access to all modules.